oogles/djem/docs/topics/models.rst

 :class:`TimeZoneField` is a reasonably light wrapper around a ``CharField``, providing a default value for the ``choices`` argument.
 The default choices are taken from `pytz.common_timezones <http://pytz.sourceforge.net/#helpers>`_.

 These choices can be modified in the same way as any other ``CharField``.
-However, they need to be valid timezone name strings as per the Olson tz database, `used by pytz <http://pytz.sourceforge.net/#introduction>`_.
+However, they need to be valid timezone name strings as recognised by ``zoneinfo``, which references either system timezone data or, on systems that have no available timezone data, the separate `tzdata <https://pypi.org/project/tzdata/>`_ package.

 For example, using a very limited set of timezones: